This gigantes butter beans recipe is a traditional Mediterranean way of preparing legumes; little wonder these people are so much more healthy.

 Lima are almost impossible to buy fresh.
 You have to make a

-small sunny spot in the garden where you can a small teepee of canes for
+small sunny spot in the garden where you can build a small teepee of canes for

 growing lima beans; rich in anti oxidants they also help reduce the inflammation in the inner lining of blood vessels (the "intima") that causes